 (The notes and examples were added to help illuminate the Government's response to the 2020 Covid-19 coronavirus epidemic.)

 1. Ask whether you have the necessary powers

 Make sure you have the statutory powers – and discretionary powers - necessary to respond to any plausible crisis.

-- Legislation will provide strong guidance but – as an American Judge opined – “The constitution is not a suicide pact”.
+- Legislation will provide strong guidance but you may, for instance, need to ask the security services to act without specific authority.
+As an American Judge opined – “The constitution is not a suicide pact”.

 - I understand that the UK authorities did not initially have the powers necessary to resolve the run on Northern Rock.